ishak-essam/Card-Game/README.md

 # Card_Game
- When click on logo ,Pich Chnaged Randomly
+ When click on logo ,Picture Chnaged Randomly and number of cpu and card